Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 • Update processing is about 3.3 times faster with SoA

-With 10,000 entities, SoA took 1.97 ms compared to 6.49 ms for Node-based.
-This is due to improved cache efficiency from sequential scanning of PackedArray and reduced function call overhead.
+With 10,000 entities, Node-based took 6.49 ms versus 1.97 ms for SoA.
+This is due to improved cache efficiency from sequential scanning of PackedArrays and reduced function call overhead.

-• Drawing process occupies most of the frame time
+• Drawing processing occupies most of the frame time

 Drawing time accounted for 42-48% of the total frame time.
-Since drawing involves issuing draw commands to the GPU, there are limits to improvements from CPU-side data layout.
+Since drawing includes issuing draw commands to the GPU, there's a limit to improvements from CPU-side data arrangement.
 However, Node-based is slower due to the overhead of individual _draw() calls.

 • Overall FPS improvement is limited to about 1.2 times

-While the update process improvement rate is significant, most of the frame time is occupied by drawing and engine overhead, resulting in only about a 1.2 times overall improvement.
-SoA is only an optimization of CPU-side data access, and different approaches like GPU instancing are needed for bottlenecks in the rendering pipeline.
+While the update processing improvement rate is significant, most frame time is occupied by drawing processing and engine overhead, resulting in only about 1.2 times improvement overall.
+SoA is just a CPU-side data access optimization; other approaches like GPU instancing are needed for drawing pipeline bottlenecks.

 Which Should You Use?

-SoA is not always the right answer.
-SoA is effective when you have hundreds to thousands of the same type of object, and process all entities every frame.
+SoA isn't always the right answer.
+SoA is effective when you have hundreds to thousands of the same type of object and need to traverse all entities every frame.
 Bullets, particles, and crowd simulations are typical examples.
-On the other hand, node-based is suitable for objects that are few in number but vary in type.
-Players, UI elements, and boss enemies benefit from nodes (using the engine's physics and animation features) and have little motivation to be converted to SoA.
-In the same game, it's practical to mix designs, such as using node-based for players and SoA for bullets.
+For objects that are few in number and diverse in type, node-based is more suitable.
+Players, UI elements, and boss enemies benefit from node features (using engine physics and animation capabilities) and have little motivation to be converted to SoA.
+In practical game design, it's realistic to mix approaches—using node-based for players and SoA for bullets.

 Summary

-By changing the data layout from AoS to SoA, you can significantly speed up the processing of large numbers of objects.
-Game engine node systems improve code clarity, but it's worth switching to data-oriented design when handling large numbers of similar objects.
-In this article's measurements, we confirmed about a 3.3 times improvement in update processing and about a 1.2 times improvement in overall frame rate.
-If drawing becomes a bottleneck, further improvements can be expected by combining with other techniques such as GPU instancing.
+Changing the data layout from AoS to SoA can significantly speed up processing of large numbers of objects.
+While game engine node systems improve code clarity, it's worth switching to data-oriented design when dealing with large numbers of similar objects.
+In this article's measurements, we confirmed about 3.3 times improvement in update processing and about 1.2 times improvement in overall frame time.
+If drawing is a bottleneck, further improvements can be expected by combining with other techniques like GPU instancing.

 Share this article